Emptyset110/easycoins/README.md

 okcoin.okcoin_ws.start()
 okcoin.okcoin_ws.subscribe_ticker("btc")
 ```
-If you are familiar with `logging`, you can write your own.
+If you are familiar with `logging`, you can write your own logging handlers.
 Otherwise, try
 the following full example:
 ```

 """
 We set the logging level to be DEBUG, so that we can see what's going on inside.
 In production environment, you can set the logging level to INFO, or even WARNING
-"""
+"""python
 import logging
 # Set Screen Output handler
 formatter = logging.Formatter(